textpattern/textpattern/README.md

 #### Textpattern development versions

-We are targetting Textpattern 4.8.1 as the next patch release.
+We are targeting Textpattern 4.8.1 as the next patch release.
 Current [system requirements (https://textpattern.com/system-requirements) apply.

-We are targetting Textpattern 4.9 as the next minor release.
+We are targeting Textpattern 4.9 as the next minor release.
 Refer to the following table for anticipated changes to system requirements.

 |        |  Minimum  | Recommended |
 |--------|:-------:|:-----:|